 If you’re struggling, asking for help should be something that holds no stigma or shame.
 There is nothing wrong with acknowledging you may need more than some general advice.
 Rather, it is a brave and powerfully pro-active move to take steps towards strengthening your mental health and wellbeing.
 Take a look at the Student Support Website where there’s lots of information about self care and also on accessing services such as counselling (which also holds drop-in sessions) and nightline.

 University can often be a very overwhelming period of your life.
 So much is happening all at once, and there can often be a lot of pressure to involve yourself in absolutely everything you can.
-From volunteering, working part-time, lectures, socialising and sports, a lot of what you may be faced with at university has a very interactive element.
 Taking some time alone to recharge is therefore just as important for your wellbeing as everything else.

 Stay consistently active